emilykuowen/cs230_project/README.md

 ```bash
 python3 timbre_transfer.py
 ```
-3. Check the `ddsp/timbre_transfer_output/` folder to hear how good your DDSP model performs.
+3. Check the .wav files in `ddsp/timbre_transfer_output/` folder to hear how good your DDSP model performs.
 4. The harmonic distribution features will be saved as a `.npy` file in the folder `ddsp/harmonic_distribution_output/`, which you can later retrieve by running the function `np.load(filepath)`.

-### Source Separation Model Training
+## Source Separation Model Training
 All the model training code are stored in the `model/` folder.

 Before training a model, you will need to make the following changes in your local `nussl` library: